TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.9.2 =
+* Added ability for user link submissions to accept large descriptions

 = 4.9.1 =
 * Changed terminology from Setting Set to Library Settings or Library to make it more obvious to new users